Available for new clients

 Your primary category is wrong or too broad

+This is the most impactful and most overlooked fix.
+Your primary category tells Google which searches you are eligible to appear in.
 Search Google for your main service plus your city.
 Look at what category the top three map pack results use.
 If yours is different, change it.
-You can also add secondary categories for additional services, which creates more surface area without diluting your primary.

 Your business description is not doing any work

 Most business descriptions either read like a legal disclaimer or are completely blank.
 Your description is 750 characters of free real estate in Google search results.
-Use it.
+Write it to answer two questions: what do you do, and why should someone choose you over the other results?

 You have no recent reviews and you are not responding to the ones you have

 Review recency matters.
-A profile with 50 reviews, the newest of which is from 18 months ago, looks like a business that has either slowed down or stopped caring.
-Google factors review recency into local rankings, and customers notice the timestamps.
+A profile with 50 reviews, the newest of which is from 18 months ago, looks like a business that has slowed down or stopped caring.
+Build review generation into your process.
+After a positive interaction, ask.
+And respond to every review.

 Your photos are outdated or stock images